NREL/routee-compass/_sources/config.md

 # how many threads should a CompassApp use to process queries?
 parallelism = 2

+# should we begin the search at either: "vertex" or "edge"
+search_orientation = "vertex"

 # the parameters for the underlying road network graph
 [graph]
 # a file containing all the graph edges and their adjacencies